-High resolution, on the fly (the sample is continually moving and the detector is accumulating counts over a prescribed distance) element mapping in the tender energy range (TES) allows us to examine U, Mg, Sr and S in the Walnut Canyon sample.
-Comparing U, S, and Sr in a RGB map (Fig. 7) illustrates the spotty retention of Sr and S relative to U. As seen in the μXRF images (Fig. 4), Mg is elevated in veins and is thus introduced by later fluids.
-U(M5) XANES shows that the botryoidal cements have entirely oxidized U (Fig. 8).
-Uranium concentration in this sample is less than 5 ppm, and the ability to explore U oxidation states at this concentration is a major advance.
+High resolution, on the Ty element mapping in the tender energy range (TES) allows us to examine U, Mg, Sr and S in the Walnut Canyon sample.
+Comparing U, S, and Sr in a RGB map (Fig. 8) illustrates the spotty retention of Sr and S relative to U. As seen in the μXRF images (Fig. 5), Mg is elevated in veins and is thus introduced by later fluids.
+U(M5) XANES shows that the botryoidal cements have entirely oxidized U (Fig. 9).
+Uranium concentrations in this samples are less than 5 ppm, and the ability to explore U oxidation states at this concentration is a major advance.
 An important factor to be considered for exploring for favorable U/Pb in carbonates is how U is incorporated.
 In the Walnut Canyon case we hypothesize the uranyl was brought to the site of precipitation by an oxidizing fluid (seawater) and structurally incorporated in aragonite which does not exclude U (Reeder et al., 2001; Kelly et al., 2003).
 Through neomorphism to calcite, U was left behind because active functional groups such as carboxyl have a high affinity for uranyl.
 Perhaps calcite grew around these complexed U ions preserving near original U concentrations.
 In contrast, Sr, which is also strongly partitioned into aragonite but has a lower affinity for calcite, was lost to the fluid because it does not have an affinity for organic matter.